-Find everything you need to know about EMDR equipment, tools, and technology.
+Everything you need to know about EMDR equipment, apps and bilateral stimulation technology

 EMDR Light bars